IS deadly new front in Pakistan’s decades-old terror war

 “ISIS is cut from the same basic ideological cloth as the other Islamist terror groups in Pakistan,” said Kugelman, using an alternate acronym for the Islamic State group.
 “Marriages of convenience can never be ruled out, whether in terms of operational partnerships or cost-sharing. ...
 We’ve seen a model of Afghanistan-focused ISIS members linking up with local facilitators in Pakistan to stage attacks.”

-Associated Press writers Munir Ahmed and Zarar Khan in Islamabad, Riaz Khan in Peshawar, Pakistan, Adil Jawad in Karachi, Pakistan, Susannah George in Washington and Edie Lederer in New York contributed to this report.
+Associated Press writers Munir Ahmed and Zarar Khan in Islamabad, Riaz Khan in Peshawar, Pakistan, Adil Jawad in Karachi, Pakistan, Susannah George in Washington and Edith M. Lederer in New York contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.